 Bupa’s approach to menopause in the workplace

 One of Engage’s insurer partners, Bupa, is one of the many organisations that are working hard to develop their approach to menopause, both for their employees and customers.
-Having been spotlighted recently in articles, Bupa seem to currently be leading the way in their implementation of menopause policies!
+Having been spotlighted recently in articles, Bupa seem to currently be leading the way in its implementation of menopause policies!

 Bupa’s Menopause Plan for customers is broken down into 6 easy steps: